akwiatkowski/ocranizer/README.md

 Example: `pim -T "Clean room" -c "apartment"`

+#### Repeated

+By adding `--monthly` or `--yearly` you can create repeated entities.
+This is a new feature and interface is not fully ready yet.

 ### Add `Event`

 `pim -E "Doctor appointment" -a "2017-02-05 12:00" -z "1 hour" -g "doctor" -c "appointment"`